NO BLACKOUT MONDAY — FREE IT

 The fan is the reason the product has value.

-Fans gain easier access, increased familiarity, stronger connection to clubs, more regional awareness, and more opportunities for participation.
+Fans gain consistent, easier access, increased familiarity, stronger connection to clubs, more regional awareness, and the opportunity to follow baseball consistently.

-A fan should not need a map of subscriptions to find the game weekly.
+A fan should not need a map of subscriptions to find the local game every Monday.

-Clubs gain increased consistent visibility, attendance opportunities, fan retention, regional awareness, and long-term fan development.
+Clubs gain consistent visibility, stronger local identity, attendance opportunities, fan retention, regional awareness, and long-term fan development.

-Monday becomes a predictable weekly tool to build habit, promote the ballpark, and support future attendance.
+Monday becomes a predictable weekly tool to build habit, promote the ballpark, and keep local baseball in front of local people.

 Players gain greater exposure, increased recognition, broader regional awareness, and a stronger future fan base.

-More visibility can help fans learn names, faces, personalities, storylines, and careers earlier in the season rather than waiting for late-season races.
+More visibility helps fans learn names, faces, personalities, storylines, and careers earlier in the season rather than waiting for late-season races.

 Broadcasters gain consistent weekly event programming and stronger advertiser value.

-Sponsors gain reliable weekly visibility, audience engagement, and long-term association with baseball accessibility.
+Sponsors gain reliable weekly visibility and long-term association with baseball accessibility.

-The Monday structure creates a recurring appointment instead of scattered exposure.
+Media partners gain a recurring appointment-viewing structure instead of scattered exposure.

 Implementation Path